RichieMitish/richiemitish/docs/_portfolio/02-feature.md

   <br>
   <strong>Request</strong><br>
-  The ETL platform had a specific feature that was crucial for many customers.
+  The SaaS ETL platform had a specific feature that was crucial for many customers.
 The platform's UI was rather techno-dependent, so a detailed video tutorial on using this feature was requested.<br>
   Since the feature was used by users of different access levels, it needed both shorter and more in-depth descriptions.<br>
   Also, a purely technical side of the platform - JSON-code - took a significant part in this feature and was often needed alone just to tweak this or that, so there had to be a specific fragment of tutorial that only elaborated on this particular part and its UI.<br><br>

   <strong>Solution</strong><br>
-  <em>Rates</em> page.<br>
+  <em>"Rates"</em> page.<br>
   For this set of tutorial I developed a proper scenario and data set to demonstrate all the sides of this feature.
-In cooperation with Support team, the key points of its daily usage were highlighted.
-For the shorter tutorial I created a simple video whereas the more in-depth one became a series of two videos plus an additional third one - with the purely technical part of the feature.<br><br>
+In cooperation with the Support team, the key points of its daily usage were highlighted.
+For the shorter tutorial I created a simple video whereas the more in-depth one became a series of two videos plus the additional third one - with the purely technical part of the feature.<br><br>

   <strong>Platform and tools used</strong><br>
   Docs site run on a static site generator; Git, VSCode, Markdown, iMovie, Movavi Video Editor.<br><br>